 - Schedule in socials – We all need to talk to others, even when physical contact isn’t possible.
 Use technology like Zoom or Skype, so you can see how people are and interact in a more personal way.
 Consider booking weekly calls with friends and family so you have regular catch ups to look forward to

-If employees have young children, they will have an extra layer of responsibility to add to their daily work plan.
+If workers have young children, they will have an extra layer of responsibility to add to their daily work plan.
 Encouraging flexible working patterns to help balance home working with parenting commitments is a good way to support them, especially if they need to focus on complex tasks.
 It’s important to deal with any HR issues with understanding and empathy, as employee well-being should be a priority right now.

 According to our latest 360 Well-Being Survey, 64% of global workers admit to working in an “always on” environment.
 They constantly feel the need to access work emails, attend work calls or check mobile phones for work purposes out of normal office hours, and this will be heightened as we adjust to working from home.